DagHjermann/DagHjermann.github.io/R_tips_and_tricks_1.md

-## A collection of links to WWW resources on R \
+# A collection of links to WWW resources on R / RStudio / statistics

-1. Basic/intermediate stuff
+**1. Basic/intermediate stuff**

 Other R link collections: